0x5abe/RatataR/README.md

 Run RatataR.exe to launch the game with RatataR.

 By default, the game gets set to the resolution of your primary display.
-You can adjust these settings by editing the taRconfig.ini file with a text editor.
+You can adjust these settings by editing the RatataRconfig.ini file with a text editor.
 The available options are:

 - Window Mode:
   - Windowed: The game runs in a window, allowing for seamless multitasking.